What qualifications and training have you received?

 How much does a session cost?

 A session of reflexology costs £30.
-A Saturday or evening appointment costs £35.
+An evening appointment (from 6pm onwards) costs £35.

 Need some gift inspiration?
 Reflexology treatments make a unique and special gift idea.
 Encouraging others to take time out for themselves by sending them a specially designed gift card is a truly thoughtful gift.